Weeks per Term

 If you would like to work on your Spanish language you can apply for the GT Spanish Language for Business and Technology Program, which takes place each summer.
 This program, which you might be able to participate in the year before going to Monterrey Tec or perhaps in the summer immediately before starting at Monterrey Tech, is an intensive language program directed by Vicki Galloway, email@example.com and Angela Labarca, firstname.lastname@example.org.
 You can contact either of them for more information.

 Students who study at Monterrey Tec in the Fall semester qualify for assistance in finding an internship for the spring semester.
-Internships are not handled through OIE, for more information contact Debbie Gulick in the Work Abroad Office at firstname.lastname@example.org.
+For more information, contact the Global Internship Program office at email@example.com.

 Credit for courses taken as a part of exchange programs is received by transferring the credits back to Georgia Tech.
 For more information about this, click here.
 Here you will find the foreign credit approval form, the foreign credit approval form instructions, and a link to the registrar's Equivalency Table.

 16 ITESM units = 6 GT credits

 ITESM Grade = US Grade

 59 or below/No Suficiente = F Top

 Program Costs (Estimated)

 - For most exchange programs, participants must pay GT tuition, GT campus fees, and study abroad insurance to the GT Bursar for each GT semester they are abroad.
 No other expenses associated with this program are paid to GT; instead, these expenses are paid on site.

 - Keep in mind the costs of books, health insurance, food, living expenses, and travel money, as well as pre-departure costs like your passport and visa.